LBHackney-IT/lbh-webmap-template/README.md

 git clone `https://github.com/LBHackney-IT/lbh-webmap-template.git`
 ```

-You will need to create a file called `mapbox.js` in `src/js/helpers`, and a
+You will need a few helpers:

+* A file called `osdata.js` in `src/js/helpers`.
+This file contains the Ordnance Survey API key for the  OS basemaps.
+For more information, visit the Ordnance Survey Data Hub [Ordnance Survey Data Hub](https://osdatahub.os.uk/).
+* A file called `mapbox.js` in `src/js/helpers`.
+This file contains the Mapbox key for the Mapbox basemaps.
+For more information, visit the Mapbox site [Mapbox site](https://www.mapbox.com/maps).
+* A file called `addressesProxy.js` in `src/js/helpers`.
+This file contains the proxy URL for the Hackney addresses API.
+* A file called `hackneyGeoserver.js` in `src/js/helpers`.
+This file contains the WFS/WMS URLs for the internal/external services.
+For more information, please see the prerequisites and the `hackneyGeoserver_template.js` file.
-file called `.npmrc` in the root of the project.
-Sandrine Balley
+* A file called `.npmrc` in the root of the project.
+This will give you access to the Font Awesome Pro packages.
+For more information, see the Installing the Pro version of Font Awesome instructions [the Installing the Pro version of Font Awesome instructions](https://fontawesome.com/v5.15/how-to-use/on-the-web/setup/using-package-managers).

-(sandrine.balley@hackney.gov.uk) or Marta Villalobos
-(marta.villalobos@hackney.gov.uk) can give you the file contents for both files.
+You can find the templates in the helpers folder.
+Do not forget to remove the "_template" from the file names after updating them.
+After renaming the files, these will be ignored by git.
+You can change this by updating the `.gitignore` file.

 [Create your data file](#data-files), name it `map-definition.json` and add it
 to `data/YOUR_MAP_NAME_GOES_HERE/`.